RV camping is a blast...

 Mobile Hotspot & Signal Booster

-Mobile hotspots like the MiFi Jetpack offered by Verizon give you a way to stay connected without wifi.
+Almost all phones and plans include a built-in hotspot to stay connected without wifi.
 Combine that with a signal booster like the WeBoost 4G to get a signal almost anywhere.

 Unfortunately, you face the problem of limited data.

-Of course, Verizon recently released an unlimited plan, but they throttle your data to 3G after a certain point.
+Of course, Verizon does offer an unlimited plan, but they do throttle your data after a certain point.

 Miscellaneous RV Accessories